-He read many books supplied by his father, who was the principal of a public school.
+He read many of his father's books, who was the principal of a public school.
 His study of history, literature and philosophy in his early age helped form...

 He graduated from Denshukan, traditional high school, founded by YANAGAWA-HAN (Samurai clan) in Edo period and then entered an advanced school (university), called Hiroikegakuen founded by Dr.Hiroike.

-He became his uchideshi in 1950.
+He became one of his live in students - uchideshi in 1950.

-Morihei Ueshiba developed the martial art of Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with the Omoto Kyo and Onisaburi Deguchi.
+Morihei Ueshiba developed Aikido from his combat studies of Daito-ryu Aikijujutsu with Sokaku Takeda, and his spiritual studies with Onisaburi Deguchi.

-In 1958-1960, Yamaguchi taught aikido to the military in Burma and after returning to Japan he became one of the senior instructors at Hombu Dojo, where he taught on Monday evenings for decades.
+In 1958-1960, Yamaguchi taught aikido to the military in Burma and after returning to Japan he became one of the senior instructors at Hombu Dojo, where he taught on Monday evenings for many decades.

-He also taught at other dojo's and at a private dojo where he taught selected students.
-He often conducted special seminars for advanced students, and sometimes gave lectures and lessons to the professional Japanese baseball teams, Universities and other private dojos.
+He taught at other dojo's and a private dojo where he taught selected students.
+He conducted special seminars for advanced students, and gave lectures and lessons to professional Japanese baseball teams, Universities and private dojos.

-In 1990 unique video recordings of his budo were made in Paris, Oxford, Mannheim, and Munich in week-end seminars.
+In 1990 unique video recordings of his budo were made in Paris, Oxford, Mannheim, and Munich in several week-end seminars.